-6. FIRST COVER.
+FIRST COVER SPRAY.
 Two weeks after petals fall.
 Bordeaux 2-8-100, and lead arsenate, 3 lbs. in each 100 gallons of spray.
 Codling moth, curculio, other chewing insects, scab and leaf-blight.
 Bordeaux may be omitted if scab and leaf-blight are not present.
-Refer to Section 48 for the summer treatment of psylla. fa.
-SECOND COVER.
-Two weeks after Application 5.
+Refer to Section 45 for the summer treatment of psylla. the second second 5a.
+Two weeks after Appli- cation 5.
 Lead arsenate, 3 lbs. and water to make 100 gallons.
 Codling moth and curculio.
-WARNING.
-IMPORTANT Govern the use of lead arsenate b.
-THIRD COVER Two weeks after Application 5a.
+WARNING, IMPORTANT Govern the use of lead arsenate 5b.
+Two weeks after Appli- cation 5a.
 Lead arsenate, 3 lbs. and water to make 100 gallons.
-Codling moth and curculio. during the summer by the prevalence of codling moth.
-Read carefully Section 47.
-5. SUMMER GENER- ATION.
+Codling moth and curculio. during the summer by the prevalence of coding moth.
+Read carefully Section 44.
+SUMMER GENER- ATION.
 Time de- termined the same as for apples.
-Lead arsenate, 3 lbs. and water to make 100 gallons.
+Lead arsenate, 2 lbs. and water to make 100 gallons.
 Codling moth and curculio.
 Bordeaux may be used at this time on varieties very susceptible to scab.
-Read carefully_Section 47. a.
-SECOND COVER.
-Two weeks after Application 5. b.
-THIRD COVER Two weeks after Application 5a. b.
-SUMMER GENER-ATION.
-Time determined the same as a.
-SECOND COVER.
-Two weeks after Application 5. b.
-THIRD COVER Two water to make 100 gallons.
-Lead arsenate, 3 lbs. and water to make 100 gallons.
-Lead arsenate, 3 lbs. and water to make 100 gallons. a.
-SECOND COVER.
-Two weeks after Application 5.
-Lead arsenate, 3 lbs. and water to make 100 gallons.
-Lead arsenate, 3 lbs. and water to make 100 gallons.
-Codling moth and curculio.
-Codling moth and curculio.
-Water to make 100 gallons.
-Lead arsenate, 3 lbs. and water to make 100 gallons.
-Lead arsenate, 3 lbs. and water to make 100 gallons.
-Codling moth and curculio.
-Codling moth and curculio.
-Water to make 100 gallons.
+Read carefully Section 44.